-Hon'ble Governor said, "I am happy to be here today for the launch of the Mobile Health Clinic - at this function jointly organised by Samsung Electronics Pvt.
+I am happy to be here today for the launch of the Mobile Health Clinic - at this function jointly organised by Samsung Electronics Pvt.
 Ltd., and Apollo Hospitals Group.

 The Mobile Health Clinic which is equipped with state of art equipment including phlebotomy services, a fully functional ultrasound machine, digital X-ray machine, Mammography and cardiac equipment including ECG, Echo and TMT machines is meant to provide free medical screening and diagnostic facilities in areas having limited access, to medical care and also provide curative healthcare for common ailments.
-Besides, it will also spread health awareness about non-communicable diseases.
+Besides, it will also spread health awareness about noncommunicable diseases.

-Promoting awareness about Non Communicable Diseases (NCD) is the need of the hour.
-Globally fifteen million people die prematurely from Non Communicable Diseases, with over 85 percent of these deaths occurring in low - and middle income countries.
+Promoting about Non awareness Communicable Diseases (NCD) is the need of the fifteen Globally million hour. people die prematurely from Non Communicable Diseases, with over 85 percent of these deaths occurring in low - and middle - income countries.
 Non Communicable diseases kill 10 people every second in India.
 Cancer, Cardiovascular disease, Chronic Obstructive Pulmonary Disease (COPD) and Diabetes are the main NCDs accounting for a substantial percentage of the mortality rates in India.

-It has been estimated that the probability of dying between ages 30 and 70 years from these four major NCDs is 26%, which means that a 30-year old individual has a one-fourth chance of dying from these diseases before the age of 70 years.
+It has been estimated that the probability of dying between ages 30 and 70 years from these four major NCDs is 26%, which means that a 30- year old individual has a one-fourth chance of dying from these diseases before the age of 70 years.